shreyagupta30/hydrosenselab.github.io/content/_index.md

 ## WEBSITE UNDER CONSTRUCTION

-## We seek to model and investigate the terrestrial hydrological cycle.
-Currently, we are developing techniques and systems for monitoring and forecasting natural hazards such as floods and droughts, with a special focus on the worst-affected regions of the world.
-The overarching goal of our research is to reduce the impact of natural disasters.
+## We seek to simulate and investigate the terrestrial hydrological cycle.
+Currently, we are interested in developing techniques and systems for monitoring and forecasting water-related natural hazards, with a special focus on the worst-affected regions of the world.
+The overarching goal of our research is to develop solutions that reduce the impact of natural disasters.

 [Recruiting at all levels](./join) (Interns/PhD/Postdoctoral)